RI-SE/smirk/docs/System Test Specification.md

 - [System Requirements Specification](</docs/System Requirements Specification.md>)
 - [Data Management Specification](</docs/Data Management Specification.md>)
 - [Machine Learning Component Specification](</docs/ML Component Specification.md>)
+- Bolya, Foley, Hays, and Hoffman, 2020.
+Tide: A General Toolbox for Identifying Object Detection Errors, In *Proc. of the European Conference on Computer Vision*, pp. 558-573.
 - Borg, Bronson, Christensson, Olsson, Lennartsson, Sonnsjö, Ebadi, and Karsberg, 2021.
 Exploring the Assessment List for Trustworthy AI in the Context of Advanced Driver-Assistance Systems, In Proc. of the 2nd Workshop on Ethics in Software Engineering Research and Practice.
+- Dollar, Wojek, Schiele, and Perona, 2011.
+Pedestrian Detection: An Evaluation of the State of the Art, *IEEE Transactions on Pattern Analysis and Machine Intelligence*, 34(4), pp. 743-761.
 - Hauer, Schmidt, Holzmüller, and Pretschner, 2019.
 Did We Test All Scenarios for Automated and Autonomous Driving Systems?.
 In Proc. of the 2019 IEEE Intelligent Transportation Systems Conference, pp. 2950-2955.
 - ISO/IEC/IEEE, 2018.
 [ISO/IEC/IEEE 29148:2018](https://www.iso.org/standard/72089.html) Systems and Software Engineering - Life Cycle Processes - Requirements Engineering.
 - Masuda, 2017.
 Software Testing Design Techniques Used in Automated Vehicle Simulations.
 In Proc. of the 2017 IEEE International Conference on Software Testing, Verification and Validation Workshops, pp. 300-303.